-A 48x24x15” enclosure will allow an adult blood python plenty of room to sit comfortably.
-The enclosure should be set up with everything that a typical snake needs:
+A 48x24x15” enclosure will allow an adult blood python room to sit comfortably.
+The enclosure should be set up with the following:

-- At least one hide.
-This is where the snake will sit when they want peace.
-You will need an extra-large hide due to the blood python’s width.
+- Two hides.
+This is where the snake will sit when it wants peace.
+You will need an extra-large hide due to its width.

 - Enrichment.
-Things like twigs and sticks, leaves, and so on provide cover.
+Things like twigs and sticks, leaves, plants, and so on provide cover.
 This is essential to making your snake comfortable.
-Without it, they become nervous.
+Without it, they will become nervous and stressed.

-Enclosures of this size offer seven square feet.
+Enclosures of this size (48x24x15”) offer seven square feet.
 The length of the enclosure is more than is required for other snakes of this length.
-Don’t take advice about other snakes’ enclosures and apply it to blood pythons.
-Enclosures of this size can be stored in a stack if you have several blood pythons.

-Juveniles require smaller enclosures because they will feel vulnerable in a large space.
-A small plastic tub would be sufficient for their first year before ‘graduating.’
-At their smallest, they would benefit from lots of enrichment, e.g. hides, to help them feel safer.
+Juveniles require smaller enclosures as they will feel vulnerable in a large space.
+A small plastic tub would be sufficient for their first year before ‘graduating’ to a much larger living environment.

 Snake enclosures affect the humidity, temperature, and comfort of your snake.
-They are as follows:
+Here are the different options:

 Can You House Blood Pythons Together?

 Blood pythons have a reputation as nippy and hard to care for.
-However, this isn’t necessarily the case with today’s specimens.
-Wild-caught blood pythons earned this reputation.
-Captive-bred ones are much tamer.
+However, this isn’t the case with today’s specimens.
+Wild-caught blood pythons earned this reputation, but captive-bred blood pythons are much calmer.

-However, that doesn’t mean you can house them together.
-In the wild, snakes don’t live communally (except for one or two notable exceptions).
-Blood pythons are solitary animals, and don’t enjoy being around other snakes.
+However, you shouldn’t house blood pythons together.
+In the wild, snakes don’t live communally, bar one or two exceptions.
+Blood pythons are solitary animals that don’t enjoy being around other snakes.
 Snakes don’t get lonely, and will happily spend their lives without interacting with other snakes.
 Housing multiple snakes in the same enclosure cause:

 - Stress.
 Being near other snakes makes them feel stressed.

 - Fighting.
-Snakes in the same enclosure may fight over food, hides, or basking spots.
+Snakes may fight over food, hides, or basking spots.

 Blood pythons come from the forests and rain forests of southeast Asia.
 Here, temperatures are warm and the humidity is high.
 You should mirror these conditions with the snake in captivity, or they will become sick.